pinkycollie/accessibility-validator/README.md

 **Part of the MBTQ Ecosystem - Deaf-First Accessibility Automation**

 The Accessibility Validator is a core service within PinkSync that ensures all interfaces prioritize ASL flow and bypass audio-only UX.
-This service validates websites and applications for Deaf-first accessibility, going beyond standard WCAG compliance to focus on visual communication and sign language navigation patterns.
+This service validates websites and applications for Deaf-first accessibility, going beyond standard WCAG compliance to focus on visual ui and sign language navigation patterns.

 ## 🎯 Purpose in MBTQ Ecosystem